Activity note: Hotel check-in from 3:30 p.m.

 Evening: At leisure.

-Morning: If you are transferring to another Road Scholar program, detailed instructions are included in your Information Packet for that program.
-We hope you enjoy Road Scholar learning adventures and look forward to having you on another rewarding program in the future.
-Don’t forget to join our Facebook page and follow us on Instagram.
+Morning: As a final highlight, we’ll be joined by a New Yorker who’s in touch with what’s happening around the city for a closing discussion.
+The session will end at approximately 10:30 a.m.
+This concludes our program.
+We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
+Please join our Facebook page and share photos of your program.
+Visit us at www.facebook.com/rsadventures.
 Best wishes for all your journeys!